EdmundKadus/Active-Directory-Home-Lab/README.md

 ![Screenshot 2025-01-19 235516](https://github.com/user-attachments/assets/b81e32d2-d21b-4afd-9e9b-a7343c64e89b)

-Here we have the administrator account and using a root account is kinda question security-wise so we will delegate it to Christian Sazabi in the IT department.
+Here we have the administrator account and using a root account is kinda questionable security-wise so we will delegate it to Christian Sazabi in the IT department.

 ![Screenshot 2025-01-20 005201](https://github.com/user-attachments/assets/099dfd28-bd5d-4d53-8add-e2136fc1fb78)